 Materials can be picked up and returned to multiple libraries on campus, including: Gunnin Architecture Library, Education Media Center, R.M.
 Cooper Library and the Library Depot.
 Proxy services are available for those who would like research or teaching assistants to check out materials in your name.

-You can return materials in the book drop located on the east side of campus in the Cooper Library parking lot.
+You can return materials in one of our book drops located on the east and west sides of Cooper Library as well as outside the main entrance.
 If you are returning materials by mail, please send to:

 - R.M.
 Cooper Library

 - Attn: Information Services